-Workday Adaptive Planning, formerly known as Adaptive Insights, provides enterprise solutions for planning, modeling, budgeting, and forecasting for financial, workforce, and sales needs.
+Workday Adaptive Planning, formerly called Adaptive Insights, provides enterprise solutions for planning, modeling, budgeting, and forecasting for the financial, workforce.
 Their tools aim to promote collaboration across the enterprise without spreadsheets or legacy solutions.

-Workday Adaptive Planning for finance specifically provides financial planning and analytics for large enterprises.
-Their FP&A solution also adds capabilities for modeling, collaboration, analytics, management reporting, board reporting, scenario planning, and financial consolidation.
+Workday Adaptive Planning for finance provides large enterprises with explicit financial planning and analytics.
+Their FP&A solution also adds capabilities for modeling, collaboration, analytics, financial management, board reporting, scenario planning, and financial consolidation.